carter-benson/CSC325ClassProject/docs/contributor-guides/markdown-QA.md

 - **Vale:** Checks for grammar, style, and spelling issues.
 - **markdownlint-cli:** Checks for markdown formatting issues.

 Both of these tools are to be used in a command line interface.
+When you setup your codespace, the repository will automatically download the neccessary files for vale and markdownlint to work.

 ## Best Practices